cypienta/docs/docs/source/getting_started/prerequisites.rst

 Instance types
 ~~~~~~~~~~~~~~

 Verify your instance type quotas by going to the AWS console.
 Search for ``Service Quotas``, and select ``Amazon Elastic Compute Cloud (Amazon EC2)`` from the AWS Services list.
-Search for ``Running On-Demand G and VT instances`` or ``Running On-Demand P instances``.
-You will require a GPU instance type for ``ATTACK Technique Detector`` and ``Temporal Clustering``, so look at the supported and recommended instance types for the product before subscribing and request for an increase of quota if found to be less than 1.
-The recommended GPU instance types are g4dn.
-The ``MITRE ATTACK Flow Detector`` requires a CPU-based instance type such as c5.
+Search for ``Running On-Demand Standard (A, C, D, H, I, M, R, T, Z) instances``.
+Request for an increase of quota if found to be less than 35.
+The EKS will be automatically adding and removing this instance type nodes to the cluster as needed.

 .. note::
     Example:
         - Given the target region, go to service quotas or visit https://us-east-2.console.aws.amazon.com/servicequotas/home/services/sagemaker/quotas
-        - Search and select "Running On-Demand G and VT instances" or visit https://us-east-2.console.aws.amazon.com/servicequotas/home/services/ec2/quotas/L-DB2E81BA
+        - Search and select "Running On-Demand Standard (A, C, D, H, I, M, R, T, Z) instances" or visit https://us-east-1.console.aws.amazon.com/servicequotas/home/services/ec2/quotas/L-1216C47A
-            - If the applied account-level quota value is less than 4, request an increase to at least 4.
+            - If the applied account-level quota value is less than 35, request an increase to at least 35.

 VPC and Internet Gateways